 However, I’m sure you could find plenty of exceptions to this rule.
 At the end of the day, it’s not that important the classification you give to a certain tool, as long as you understand its strengths, weaknesses and can make an informed decision.

 When you get used to a code editor, it’s really difficult to switch later down the road.
 After all, how many times will you keep learning shortcuts for optimizing development?
-So, it’s better to allocate some time up front for choosing from the best JavaScript (JS) editors.
+So, it’s better to allocate some time upfront to choose from the best JavaScript (JS) editors.
 Let’s take a look.

 Pros